 Female Employee Not Permitted to Wear Skirt Instead of Pants, Federal Agency Charges

-According to the EEOC's suit, in October 2015 Georgia Blue selected Kaetoya Watkins to work as a restaurant server.
-Georgia Blue has a dress code requiring servers to wear blue jeans.
-Watkins notified Georgia Blue of her Apostolic Pentecostal religious belief that women should wear only skirts or dresses and requested the reasonable accommodation of wearing a blue skirt.
-According to the EEOC, Georgia Blue denied the accommodation, advising Watkins that "the owner" would "not stray away from" the company dress code.
+According to the EEOC's lawsuit, in October 2015 Georgia Blue hired Kaetoya Watkins to work as a server.
+When she learned the company's dress code required servers to wear blue jean pants, Watkins notified the manager of her Apostolic Pentecostal religious belief that women should wear only skirts or dresses and asked to be allowed to wear a blue jean skirt.
+According to the EEOC, GB Flowood denied the accommodation, advising Watkins that "the owner" would "not stray away from" the company dress code.

-Such alleged conduct violates Title VII of the Civil Rights Act of 1964, which requires employers to provide reasonable religious accommodations to employees.
+Title VII of the Civil Rights Act of 1964 prohibits religious discrimination and requires employers to make reasonable accommodations to employees' and applicants' sincerely held religious beliefs as long as this does not pose an undue hardship.
 The EEOC filed suit (Case No. 3:17-cv-00777-TSL-LRA in U.S. District Court for the Southern District of Mississippi) after first attempting to reach a pre-litigation settlement through its conciliation process.
-The EEOC is seeking injunctive relief prohibiting Georgia Blue from discriminating against employees who need religious accommodations, as well as lost wages, compensatory and punitive damages, and other affirmative relief for Watkins.

 The EEOC's Birmingham District Office has jurisdiction over Alabama, Mississippi (all but 17 counties in the northern part of Mississippi), and the Florida Panhandle.

 The EEOC advances opportunity in the workplace by enforcing federal laws prohibiting employment discrimination.
 More information is available at www.eeoc.gov.
 Stay connected with the latest EEOC news by subscribing to our email updates.